eyupoguzman/eyupoguzman/README.md

 # Hi there! 👋️

-I'm Eyup.
+- 👋️ I'm Eyup.
 I'm a Front-End Developer and living now in Eskisehir, Turkey.
 I'm always working on a improve myself in web development technologies.

-- 👋 Hi, I’m @eyupoguzman
 - 🌱 I’m currently learning Frontend Web Development with React.js, JavaScript technologies.
 - 📫 How to reach me: eyupoguzman38@gmail.com